cosmos/cosmos-sdk/docs/spec/slashing/transactions.md

     return
 ```

-If the validator has enough stake to be in the top `n = MaximumBondedValidators`, they will be automatically rebonded,
+If the validator has enough staking to be in the top `n = MaximumBondedValidators`, they will be automatically rebonded,
 and all delegators still delegated to the validator will be rebonded and begin to again collect
 provisions and rewards.